 Heat Pump User Tips

-Mainers have installed tens of thousands of heat pumps because they are the most efficient way to heat and cool.
+Mainers have installed more than 100,000 heat pumps because they are the most efficient way to heat and cool.
 If you’ve made the investment, or are considering it, here are some tips on how you can save the most with your heat pump.

 High-performance heat pumps are the most efficient heating system, even on the coldest winter day.
-If you have both a heat pump and a boiler or furnace, your heat pump is the more energy-efficient choice.
+If you have both heat pumps and a boiler or furnace, your heat pumps are the more energy-efficient choice.

 1.